 Trade diversion Imports are switched from a low-cost non-member to a higher-cost partner because of preferential treatment Welfare-reducing

 The net welfare effect of a regional bloc depends on which dominates.
 A bloc among countries with similar industrial structures tends to create trade; a bloc that ignores cheaper outside producers tends to divert trade.
-The trade-creation/diversion test remains the analytical workhorse for evaluating any regional agreement.
+Viner’s framework remains the analytical workhorse for evaluating any regional agreement.

-Beyond Viner’s static reallocation, integration generates dynamic effects (salvatore2019?).
+Beyond Viner’s static reallocation, integration generates dynamic effects:

-• Economies of scale as firms gain access to the larger bloc market.
+• Economies of scale as firms gain access to a larger bloc market.

 • Increased competition that disciplines monopoly pricing and forces innovation.